java/devjava-content/app/pages/learn/01_tutorial/02_new-features/lazy-initialization.md

 This actually works well.
 The inner class `Holder` is only loaded when `getInstance()` is called, so initialization is lazy.
 And because `INSTANCE` is `final`, Java can optimize it very well.

 But it has limits:
-- It only works for static singletons (one per application)
+- It only works for static singletons (one per application).
-- The trick relies on how Java loads inner classes a concept that confuses many developers
+- The trick relies on how Java loads inner classes a concept that confuses many developers.
-- If you have ten different services that need this pattern, you end up with ten inner `Holder` classes cluttering your code
+- If you have ten different services that need this pattern, you end up with ten inner `Holder` classes cluttering your code.

----
+<a id="lazy-constant">&nbsp;</a>
 ## The New Way: LazyConstant (JEP 531)

 Java 26 introduced a new tool called `LazyConstant`.
 It is currently a **preview feature**, which means it is available to try out but the API might have small changes before it becomes permanent.

 > **What is a preview feature?** It's a feature that is fully working but not yet finalized.
 You can use it by adding `--enable-preview` to your compile and run commands.
-Oracle wants developer feedback before locking it in forever.
+The OpenJDK community actively welcomes developer feedback during preview rounds that feedback directly shapes the final API.

 Here is the same `DatabaseConnection` example using `LazyConstant`: